-HIST 173 United States History I (to 1877)
+HIST 173 United States History to 1877 3 ci

 A survey of the history of the United States from the discovery of the Western Hemisphere to the end of the Reconstruction period (1877).
 The course includes political, social and economic factors important in the foundation of America.